catalinpatularu78/carsurfing/README.txt

 Carsurfing app:
 * Maven project with two modules, both being Spring boot apps.
 * Functionality can be tested using docker-compose.
+* To make changes, checkout local branch.
+* Push to master only after making sure the functionality is working after testing manually with the services deployed in Docker containers.

 To test with Docker run the following commands: